-Our research focuses on 4 countries – Ethiopia, India (in the states of Andhra Pradesh and Telangana), and .
-These were chosen to reflect a wide range of cultural, economic, , political and social contexts.
+Our research focuses on 4 countries ?
+Ethiopia, India (in the states of Andhra Pradesh and Telangana), Peru and Vietnam.
+These were chosen to reflect a wide range of cultural, economic, geographical, political and social contexts.
 They face some of the common issues experienced by developing countries, such as high debt burden, post-conflict reconstruction, and adverse environmental conditions such as drought and flood.

 Thus, we are now studying poverty in the context of national economic change, at the same time recognising that inequality may become increasingly entrenched, and that rising food or commodity prices and other global forces may in any case undermine growth in the coming years.